The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Everest Base Camp Vs Gokyo Ri Trek

-Everest Region has two major trekking destinations: Everest Base Camp Trek, Gokyo Lakes, and Gokyo Ri Trek.
+The Everest Region has two major trekking destinations: the Everest Base Camp Trek, the Gokyo Lakes, and the Gokyo Ri Trek.
 The trek to the Everest region will provide several opportunities.
-So, let’s look at the major difference between EBC and Gokyo Ri Trek and which trek is worth more.
+So, let’s look at the major difference between the EBC and the Gokyo Ri Trek and which trek is worth more.

 What to Know About Water, Communication, and Power on the Trek